GenomeXpress - Rapid Genome Sequencing with Verbal Results in 7 Days

 *The CPT codes provided are based on AMA guidelines and are for informational purposes only.
 CPT coding is the sole responsibility of the billing party.
 Please direct any questions regarding coding to the payer being billed.

-**Reporting times are typical and begin once the sample(s) are received at the GeneDx laboratory, but could be extended in situations outside GeneDx’s reasonable control.
+**Turnaround times are estimates and begin once the sample(s) begin processing at the GeneDx lab and could be extended in situations outside GeneDx’s control.